AllyMe070/Seymour-Mod/README.md

 This mod has not been playtested yet.
-Please let me know ANY bugs and how to recreate it (preferably with screenshots) You can reach out to me on my discord -allyme
+Please let me know ANY bugs and how to recreate it (preferably with screenshots) Also If it's missing any hexes lmk too!
+You can reach out to me on my discord -allyme